5 Warning Signs of Asthma in Children

 Along with being an asthmatic, I’m also the parent of three asthmatic children.
 I had some pretty bad experiences with asthma as a kid myself, and won’t let my kids go through that.
-So, they definitely benefit from my experiences, because I watch, or listen, closely for these five warning signs of asthma in children.
+So, they definitely benefit from my experiences, because I watch, or listen, closely to these five warning symptoms of asthma in children.

-4. Rubbing face and scratching head, chin, or neck.
 Sometimes the allergies get so horribly awful that it feels as though your entire face and scalp itch.
 So, the most logical solution to this is to vigorously rub your face, rub your nose, scratch your scalp, scratch your chin, pull on your hair.
 This is a sign that allergies have gotten the best of your child, and that you’ll need to take some action to remedy the situation.
-Related signs: allergy symptoms, cold symptoms, snotty nose, puffy eyes, eczema flare up.
+Related signs: allergy symptoms, cold symptoms, snotty nose, puffy eyes, eczema flare-up.

 Anxiety, restlessness, or mood changes

 True, there are many causes of anxiety.
 Still, as you can imagine, any of the above may cause quite a bit of irritation, especially when you don’t understand what’s going on and don’t know what to do about it.

 So, as the parent of a child asthmatic, if you observe the signs of anxiety, a good question to ask is, “Is it asthma?”
 If you surmise it is, quick action could stave off an impending asthma attack, or end one that’s ongoing.
 Related signs: increased tiredness, irritability, grouchy, very quiet.

 What if I recognize asthma symptoms in my child?